We are in Day 4 of the start a business challenge and it’s been an awesome

 contribute your knowledge to the groups in previous days or weeks before you can ask questions or do a survey.

 2-Visit Top blogs or opinion shapers in that niche or industry.

 The top players in an industry are often the ones who have an idea of how the industry is moving and will easily be in the position to talk about the issues they see in the industry.

 The top industry players in your specific niche can easily be gotten by a

 3-Comment sections of top blogs and opinion shapers

 The second place to find out your customer’s pain points is in the questions

 that people ask in such Blogs.

 Read the comment trails and see the most common questions asked by people and also answered by the blog owners.

-The next place to also check what people are asking about especially if it’s
+The next place to check the questions people are asking (if it’s

 What to do with the information gathered.